+TO BE POSTED

+UNEMPLOYMENT INSURANCE

+TO EMPLOYEES

-YOUR EMPLOYER IS SUBJECT TO the M IF YOU ARE LAID OFF or otherwise become unemployed, immediately file a claim by calling the telephone number for the area in which yo reside or you may file a claim on the internet at the web site address indicated below.
+IF YOU ARE LAID OFF or otherwise become unemployed, immediately file a claim by callling the telephone number for the area reside or you may file a claim on the internet at the web site address indicated below.

-IF YOU ARE ELIGIBLE, you may be entitled to unemployment insurance benefits for as many as 26 weeks F YOU ARE WORKING LESS THAN FULL TIME, you may be eligible for partial benefits.
-If your regular hours of work have been reduced promptly file a claim as instructed above, to determine your benefit rights.
+IF YOU ARE ELIGIBLE, you may be entitled to unemployment insurance benefits for as many as 26 weeks

+FYOU ARE WORKING LESS THAN FULL TIME, you may be eligible for partial benefits.
+If your regular hours of work have bromptly file a claim as instructed above, to determine your benefit rights.
+F YOU HAVE BEEN FILING FOR BENEFITS AND RETURN TO WORK, you must report your gross wages during the

-F YOU HAVE BEEN FILING FOR BENEFITS AND RETURN TO WORK, you must report your gross wages before deductions during the YOU ARE ENTITLED TO BENEFITS IF:
+YOU ARE ENTITLED TO BENEFITS IF: